Clearing Up the Confusion: Right of Entry Rules for Owners, Managers and Residents

 This method should not be confused with the abandonment of real property procedure set up by the California legislature to protect owners and managers from liability for taking over possession based upon their good faith belief of abandonment.
 Under this procedure, owners and managers can protect themselves from liability if they reasonably believe the tenant has abandoned the unit in question.

-To take advantage of this procedure, the owner or manager must send a notice of his or her belief of abandonment of the rental unit and allow the tenant 18 days from the date of the notice to declare that the unit has not been abandoned.
-However, before the abandonment letter can be sent, the rent must remain unpaid for a period of 14 days.
+To take advantage of this procedure, only if there is a reasonable belief of abandonment and rent has gone unpaid for a period of 14 days, the owner or manager must send a notice of his or her belief of abandonment of the rental unit pursuant to Civil Code Section 1951.3 and allow the tenant 18 days from the date of the notice to declare that the unit has not been abandoned.
 If the tenant fails to notify the owner of his claim of possession, the owner may take over possession after the notice time has expired.
 There is still some liability exposure for the owner, however, if the tenant claims that the owner’s belief of abandonment was unreasonable.
+Photos or videos taken during the entry based on the belief of abandonment may help to dispel any such claim.
+Each circumstance is different and should be evaluated on a case-by-case basis.

 Court Order

 Unfortunately, a requirement for a court order to enforce entry forces the filing of a lawsuit because the court cannot grant an order out of thin air; it has to be attached to litigation.
-One way to commence litigation is to use the Three Day Notice to Perform Conditions and Covenants or Quit.
+One way to commence litigation is to use the Three-Day Notice to Perform Conditions and Covenants or Quit.
 For example, if the owner wanted to show the property to prospective tenants or allow workmen in to make necessary repairs, but the resident refuses, the Notice to Perform Conditions and Covenants or Quit would instruct the resident to give reasonable dates and times for entry into the unit.
-If the resident fails to comply with the notice, an action for unlawful detainer could be filed.
+If the resident fails to comply with the notice, subject to any just cause eviction requirements applicable to the tenancy, an action for unlawful detainer could be filed.
 Once the lawsuit is filed, the owner is then able to apply for the court order allowing the entry.

 Obviously, it is far better to use your power of persuasion to convince the resident to allow entry voluntarily.
 Keeping a copy of the applicable code and pointing out to the resident the obligations of California law and your lease may persuade a recalcitrant tenant to obey the law.
 If your rental agreement or lease provides for attorney’s fees, the threat of litigation coupled with attorney’s fees awards may also convince the resident that it is not in his or her best interest to refuse reasonable entry needs.